-Growing up there were two types of kids: kids who went to other peoples’ houses to play, and kids who had everyone else over.
-I was firmly entrenched in the former category.
-The home that our group hung out at belonged to a pair of brothers.
+Growing up there were two main groups of kids: Some went to other people’s houses to play.
+Some stayed put and had everyone over.
+I was one of the former.
+Our crowd hung out at the home of a pair of brothers.

 The older brother, Red, was in college.
 He had *gasp* a personal computer and a room walled in paperback books.
 Geek chic long before geek was… you get the picture.
 The younger brother Mike and I were on the Math Team together.
 Just geek.
 No chic.